The City of Lethbridge's pathway network contains:

 Coal Banks Trail

-The Coal Banks Trail is a 2.4m-wide regional pathway linking facilities and parks throughout Lethbridge.
-It provides a 30km, uninterrupted route from the west side, through the river valley and Henderson Park, to Pavan Park.
-The trail can be enjoyed by users of all types, including:
+The Coal Banks Trail is a 2.4 m-wide regional asphalt pathway linking facilities and parks throughout Lethbridge.
+It provides an uninterrupted 30 km route from the west side, through the river valley and Henderson Park, to Pavan Park.